Powering Australia: Australia's Energy Security Requirements and Global Markets

-- In Western Australia the current public policy debate is focused the path to cost-reflective electricity tarrifs and market contestability, while large LNG projects are coming online and per capita uptake of solar power is only increasing.
+- In Western Australia the current public policy debate is focused the path to cost-reflective electricity tarrifs and market contestability.
+Furthermore, large LNG projects are coming online and per capita uptake of solar power is only increasing.

-- With the national political debate focusing on retail electricity and gas prices, fuel security, public perceptions around fracking and the economic impact of LNG exports; it is time to ask how Australia will be powered what kind of relationship we should have with international energy markets and energy importing nations.
+- With the national political debate focusing on what an effective energy investment framework looks like, rising retail electricity and gas prices, fuel security, public perceptions around fracking and the economic impact of LNG exports; it is time to ask how Australia will be powered what kind of relationship we should have with international energy markets and energy importing nations.